-To help orient the reader to how the six data justice pillars could be applied in practice, we offer in this section concrete instances that illustrate the ways governments and civil society organisations have been able to engage in transformative practices that have advanced data justice.
+To help orient the reader to how the six data justice pillars could be applied in practice, we offer in this section concrete instances that illustrate the ways developers, producers of technologies, and civil society organisations with a focus on data-driven technologies have been able to engage in transformative practices that have advanced data justice.
 One example is offered for each pillar.
-More of these examples can be found in: Data Justice Stories: A Repository of Case Studies.